 - federal jobs for which only a U.S. citizen can apply

 “If there is a failure to make a determination . . . before the end of the 120-day period after the date on which the examination is conducted under such section, the applicant may apply to the United States district court . . . for a hearing on the matter.
 Such court has jurisdiction over the matter and may either determine the matter or remand the matter, with appropriate instructions, to the (USCIS) to determine the matter.”
 8 USCS § 1447: Mandamus

 While a federal district court has jurisdiction to make a decision on your appeal, it more than likely will only compel the USCIS to hurry up and decide your case.

 Additionally, unlike other types of lawsuits that allow the petitioner to request damages, a mandamus action does not permit the court to award you any kind of compensation.

 Whether asking a federal district court for a mandamus action or for a review of your denied citizenship application, it’s best to have an immigration attorney at your side.
 As a general rule, one does not take a branch of the U.S. government to court without good legal advice or before all other options have been tried.

 Don’t Let a Denial Derail Your Dreams of U.S. Citizenship

 The United States of America is not just a wonderful nation.
 It’s your home now.
 If your N-400 application for U.S. citizenship has been denied, don’t give up.
 At Robinson and Henry, we have experienced and compassionate immigration attorneys who will listen to you and develop an effective action plan to put you back on the road to American citizenship.
-To begin your free case assessment, call 303-688-0944.
+To begin your case assessment, call 303-688-0944.